-I know that this is judgemental, so here are some other ways to evaluate the quality of your content.
+I know that this is judgmental, so here are some other ways to evaluate the quality of your content.

-Take for example the article you are reading now, if you search Google for ‘How to improve your SEO’ you will find hundreds of articles about it but still the one you are reading now is unique to my website and original since it takes a different angle and has differentiated content from other other articles.
+Take for example the article you are reading now.
+If you search Google for ‘How to improve your SEO’ you will find hundreds of articles, but still this one is unique to my website and original since it takes a different angle on the topic from other published articles.

 Is it long enough?
 Study after study confirms that content length matters when it comes to SEO and social sharing.
-A recent one by hubspot indicates again the content between 2250 -2500 words performs better in search engines and content over 2500 words performs better in social media.
+A recent one by hubspot shows again that content between 2250 -2500 words performs better in search engines and content over 2500 words performs better in social media.

 Is it fresh?
 Have you ever imagined how many web pages are already available on the Internet and the rate this amount of information is growing?
 The numbers are amazing.

-Search engines care about old content but their primary concern is to give their users up-to-date content about a topic and this only one of the reasons why your website needs to be updated frequently with new content.
+Search engines care about old content but their primary concern is to give their users up-to-date content and this only one of the reasons why your website needs to be updated frequently with new content.